-Purpose: To discharge stormwater from the operation of a power station site into an unnamed tributa Stream and into the Kahouri Stream, both tributaries of the Patea River С Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To discharge stormwater from the operation of a Power Station site into an unnamed tributary of the Piakau Stream and into the Kahouri Stream, both tributaries of the Patea River Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Provision of plans prior to completion of construction Plans received by Council Yes 2.
-Concentration limits upon potential contaminants in discharge Monitored by Contact Energy.
-Yes 3.
+Concentration limits upon potential contaminants in discharge Monitored by Contact Energy Yes 3.
 Provision of contingency plan Plan received by Council and approved 1996.
-Most recent update produced April 2014.
-No revision required Yes 4.
-Controls on effect of discharge in receiving water Inspection and biological monitoring by Council Yes 5.
-Optional review provision re environmental effects Next option for review in June 2016, recommendation attached N/A Ove Overall assessment of consent compliance and environment performance in respect of this consent Ove Overall assessment of administrative performance in respect of this consent
+Most recent update produced May 2016 Yes Controls on effect of discharge in receiving water Inspection and biological monitoring by Council Yes 5.
+Optional review provision re environmental effects Next option for review in June 2022 N/A Overall assessment of consent compliar nce and environment performance in respect of this consent High Overall assessment of administrative pe rformance in respect of this consent High from a power station site Condition requirement nent Means of monitoring during period under review 1.
+Provision of plans Plans received by Council and approved Yes 2.
+Construction and maintenance in accordance with documentation No maintenance during period under review N/A 3.
+Passage of fish not to be obstructed No monitoring during review period, as design of structure satisfactory N/A 4.
+Notification prior to and after maintenance No maintenance during period under review N/A 5.
+Timing of works No maintenance during period under review N/A 6.
+Adopt best practicable option to prevent or minimise adverse effects No maintenance during period under review N/A 7.
+Riverbed disturbance and reinstatement No maintenance during period under review N/A 8.
+Removal of structure when no longer required N/A 9.
+Optional review provision re environmental effects Next option for review in June 2020 N/A